brucemcpherson/effex-api-client/README.md

 ### Identifying the intention

-There are a a few points about intentions worth remebering
+Using intentions can be tricky.
+Here a are a few important points.

 #### Intention key

 This key is created by the API, and returned when a read operation with an intention is requested.
 It must be returned to fulfill the intention.
-An intention key can be used only once after which it is removed.
+An intention key can be used only once.

 #### Access key

 An intention key is associated with a specific access key - the one that initiated the intention update request -, so you should use a writer or an updater key (that has been authorized to access the item) to read the item, and then follow it up with an update action using the same key.
 An intention request with a reader key will create an intention (to allow for future intention types), but will be assigned to the reader key.
-You then won't be able to update since yout updater key wil be different than the reader key that created the request in the first place.
+Therefore, the initial read request for an intention should always be made with the key that will eventually consume the intention request.

 #### Alias

 As usual, you can use an alias to read an item, and its underlying item id will be returned along with the data, and the generated intention key.
-Although you can follow up with an update request using the alias, you should instead use the returned natvive item id.
+Although you *can* follow up with an update request using the alias, you *should* instead use the returned native item id.
 This avoids the  situation where an alias has been reassigned to a different item in the meantime.
 This is an unlikely situation since an alias is associated with a specific access key, and there would need to be a registration of an alias with the same updater key and alias name in the time between your intention request and fullfillment - which is a stretch, but nevertheless possible.

 #### Update attempts while intention is active

 If an item has an active intention on it, and an attempt is made to update (or remove) it without specifiy matching intention or from another key, the request will be rejected.
-If you think this is likley to happen you should cater for it.
+If you think this is likely to happen you should cater for it.
 A read response to an item that has an active intention on it, will include when the intention expires, so a good way to deal with it is to re-issue the request after that time.

 ### Intention parameter